de-shyt/CUB_conspects/3-fall2023/ML (theory and practice).md

 [^semantic]: Semantic refers to the meaning of words.
 It deals with the interpretation of words and their relationship to each other.
 Example: In the sentence "The cat chased the mouse," the semantic meaning is that the cat is pursuing the mouse, indicating a specific relationship between the two animals.
 [^syntactic]: Syntactic refers to the structure and arrangement of words in sentences and how they form grammatically correct sentences.
 Example: In the sentence "The cat chased the mouse," the syntactic structure follows the typical subject-verb-object order in English.

+[^300dim]:Word2vec embeddings are 300-dimensional, as authors proved this number to be the best in terms of embedding quality and computational costs.